julietansy/Data-with-Danny/Case Study #2/Pizza Runner.md

 | 4                | Cheese       | 4     |
 | 2                | BBQ Sauce    | 1     |
 | 6                | Mushrooms    | 1     |

+"Cheese" (topping_id: 4) is the most commonly excluded topping, appearing in 4 pizzas.
+Additionally, "BBQ Sauce" and "Mushrooms" each appear once as excluded toppings.

 4. Generate an order item for each record in the customers_orders table in the format of one of the following:
     - Meat Lovers